Please enable JavaScript in your browser to use this page.

 1. Home

-School Street Public Consultation: Widcombe Infants and Junior School
+School Street Public Consultation: Widcombe Infant and Junior School

-Use this page to find out more and have your say on proposals to introduce a School Street in Bath on Archway Street and Excelsior Street in Spring 2026.
+Use this page to find out more about proposals to introduce a School Street in Bath on Archway Street and Excelsior Street in Spring 2026.

 Why we're consulting